VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart2Chapter09.md

 - *Brief introduction*: Basic class of slider series controls
 - *Schematic diagram*:

-*%RED%The control is abstract control and cannot be used directly%ENDCOLOR%*
+_The control is abstract control and cannot be used directly._

 ### Style of `mSlider`